nawabahmadreshi/documentation/pages/features/facebook-ads.md

 {% elsif page.support %}

+## Don't use setDebug

+Facebook ads are incompatible with [debug mode]({{base.url}}/getting-started/integration-testing/guide/ios/#use-debug-mode-to-simulate-fresh-installs), as this prevents us from sending the correct hardware ID to Facebook.

 ## Testing deep linked ads

 The only way to test the deep linking functionality is outside of the actual ads system.
 Follow these instructions to test the deep linking functionality: